 Some species need only one to reproduce — themselves!
 Unisex fish can reproduce without the other sex present.
 Unisex fish are always female and reproduce only females.
 They do mate with males of similar species, but the sperm never contributes to the heredity of the offspring.
 You may be wondering why they bother at all, but I’ll leave that to your imagination.

-Also Recommended: Which animals mate for life? (this is one of Pets Adviser’s most popular articles).
+Also Recommended: Which animals mate for life? (this is one of Petful’s most popular articles).

 Hermaphrodites also exist in fish species.
 Some breeds of fish are born with both male and female reproductive organs, while others are born as one sex and change to a different sex later in the life span.
 Some fish types of sea bass (Serranidae) can be born females, change to males and change back to female later in life.
 It’s a girl!
 It’s a boy!
 It’s a girl again?
 Good thing fish don’t use baby registries, because that would be confusing!